 Journaling is empowering.
-Writing is one way to lean into the overwhelm of caregiving.
-We can write about wounds, and writing becomes a part of the healing practice.
-Self-reflection through caregiving provides us with clarity that can lead to self-compassion, growth, and healing.
+Writing is one way to lean in to the overwhelm of caregiving.
+We can write about wounds and writing becomes a part of the healing practice.
+Self-reflection through caregiving provided me with clarity that led to self-compassion, growth and healing.
 You can also use your journal to collect motivational mantras.
 You might write positive self-talk statements to recognize and reinforce your achievements and accomplishments.
+Journaling also provides a way to capture the fun and funny moments.
+However, when it feels like you are in the rapids without a paddle, there may be little humor to document.

 Journaling Benefits